DominikStiller/ptinsight/tools/terraform-inventory/README.md

 Prints the inventory as JSON.

 ## SSH Command
-Usage (print): `path/to/terraform_inventory.py --ssh [group]`
+Usage (print): `path/to/terraform_inventory.py --ssh [group] [index]`
-Usage (execute): `$(path/to/terraform_inventory.py --ssh)`
+Usage (execute): `$(path/to/terraform_inventory.py --ssh [group] [index])`

 Print or execute the SSH command to connect to the first instance specified in Terraform file, automatically setting private key, user and host.
-If `[group]` is specified, use first instance of that Ansible group.
+If `[group]` is specified, search instances in that Ansible group, otherwise use the first instance in the file.
+If `[index]` is specified, use the index-th instance in the group, otherwise the first in the group.